Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 ## API and ABI compatibility

-BLAS / LAPACK is a living specification, with the interface defined by Netlib LAPACK releases.
-For example, LAPACK 3.12.0 introduced a `dgedmd_` function, that was added to OpenBLAS in 0.3.24.
-In addition to adding new interfaces, functions are also occasionally deprecated.
+BLAS / LAPACK is a living specification, and its interface is defined by Netlib LAPACK releases.
+For example, LAPACK 3.12.0 introduced a `dgedmd_` function, and its implementation was added to OpenBLAS in 0.3.24.
+In addition to new interfaces being added, functions are also occasionally deprecated.
-Netlib LAPACK can be configured to build without deprecated symbols.
+Netlib LAPACK can be configured not to include deprecated symbols.
 The resulting differences can introduce incompatibilities between applications and different BLAS / LAPACK implementations.

-Besides additions and deprecations, API and ABI incompatibilities could also be caused by disabling optional components (such as CBLAS or LAPACKE interfaces), by using different suffixes (for example, while building the ILP64 interface), Fortran calling conventions (particularly affecting callbacks and complex numbers).
-Perhaps the most extreme case of this is Apple's Accelerate library, where modern LAPACK interfaces all use a custom `$NEWLAPACK` suffix.
-More information can be found in [Ralf Gommers's notes on Apple Accelerate](https://gist.github.com/rgommers/e10c7cf3ebd88883458544e535d7e54c#apple-accelerate) and [BLAS, LAPACK and OpenMP documentation from pypackaging-native](https://pypackaging-native.github.io/key-issues/native-dependencies/blas_openmp/).
+Besides additions and deprecations, API and ABI incompatibilities could also be caused by disabling optional components (such as the CBLAS or LAPACKE interfaces), by using different symbol suffixes (for example, while building the ILP64 interface) or Fortran calling conventions (this particularly affects callbacks and complex numbers).
+Perhaps the most extreme case of this issue is the Apple's Accelerate library, in which modern LAPACK interfaces all use a custom `$NEWLAPACK` suffix.
+More information on compatibility issues can be found in [Ralf Gommers's notes on Apple Accelerate](https://gist.github.com/rgommers/e10c7cf3ebd88883458544e535d7e54c#apple-accelerate) and [BLAS, LAPACK and OpenMP documentation from pypackaging-native](https://pypackaging-native.github.io/key-issues/native-dependencies/blas_openmp/).